KrolPower/Data-Analysis-with-Python---Full-Course-Numpy-Pandas-Matplotlib-Seaborn-/README.md

 ## Why Python for Data Analysis?
 ### Why would we choose Python over R or Julia?
--- Very simple and intuitive to learn
+- Very simple and intuitive to learn
--- “correct” language
+- “correct” language
--- Powerful libraries (not just for Data Analysis)
+- Powerful libraries (not just for Data Analysis)
--- Free and open source
+- Free and open source
--- Amazing community, docs and conferences
+- Amazing community, docs and conferences

+### When to choose R?
+- When R Studio is needed
+- When dealing with advanced statistical methods
+- When extreme performance is needed